singhritesh85/update-eks-cluster/README.md

 ```
    EKS Cluster 1.27 ---> EKS Cluater 1.28 ---> EKS Cluster 1.29
 ```
-6. In the terraform script after creation of EKS Cluster with version 1.27 open file terraform.tfvars in the directory terraform-eks-withaddons in the environment folder which you had used to create the cluster and change the version of kubernetes_version to 1.28 and release_version to 1.28.5-20240129.
+6. In the terraform script after creation of EKS Cluster with version 1.27 open file terraform.tfvars in the directory terraform-eks-withaddons in the environment folder which you had used to create the cluster (If needed change the main.tf file as per your requirement) and change the version of kubernetes_version to 1.28 and release_version to 1.28.5-20240129.
 Then update the EKS Cluster version as 1.29 from 1.28, to achive this change the kubernetes_version to 1.29 and release_version to 1.29.0-20240129.
 7. If you need to update Addons then use the updated version as per your requirement.
    For EKS Cluster 1.27, 1.28 and 1.29 I had used the Addons verion as written below.
 ```